jphill01/PhD-Thesis-Appendix/README.md

 # PhD-Thesis-Appendix

-Supplemental information to accompany my PhD dissertation.
+Supplemental information to accompany Chapter 4 of my PhD dissertation.